No trace of Muhammad Ali Sadpara, John Snorri and Juan Pablo Mohr; Sherpas are moving up to bring down Sajid.

 Meanwhile, Karim Nizari said American mountaineer Colin and Greek climber Antonis are suffering from third-degree frostbite.
 The former is at the BC while the latter is moving down from C1.

-Who else are on the K2
+Who else is on the K2

 While we anxiously wait for news about John Snorri, Ali Sadpara, and JP Mohr, as well as Sajid Sadpara in Camp 3, here is a list of the 24 climbers — 13 Westerners and 11 Sherpas — who either made it back to BC or are on their way from C1, updated The ExplorersWeb Editor, Jerry Kobalenko.
 These include five Westerners and two Sherpas who turned around at Camp 2.
 Most went as far as Camp 3.